Sleep Apnea: Myths and Truths

 What is true, is that medications for PTSD and mental health conditions have side effects.
 Medication side effects, in combination with the sedentary lifestyle related to depression, can be linked to weight gain which is a known cause of sleep apnea.

 There are two forms of sleep apnea.
 Many Veterans are diagnosed with obstructive sleep apnea which, by definition, is caused by a mechanical obstruction.
-That means it is caused by obesity, jaw problems, and other throat conditions, not a mental health condition.
-The other type is central, and it is less understood, but is thought to be caused by the brain itself.
-PTSD can theoretically aggravate central or mixed sleep apnea, but it can’t cause it and certainly can’t cause obstructive sleep apnea.
+That means it is caused by obesity, jaw problems, and inflammation of the upper airway, not a mental health condition.
+The other type is central, and it is less understood, but is thought to be caused by the brain itself, or medications which cause the brain not to send signals to the diaphragm to breath.
+Benzodiazapenezes used to treat PTSD can cause or aggravate central or mixed sleep apnea, but they can’t cause obstructive sleep apnea.

-The VA has gotten wise to these consultants and doctors and will link you to their fraud.
-If they do, you will never get your sleep apnea service connected - ever, and if connected, the connection can be permanently removed.
+The VA has gotten wise to these consultants and doctors and will link you via fraud.
+If you submit a fraudulent medical opinion, you will never get your sleep apnea service connected - ever, and if connected, the connection can be permanently removed.

 It is also important to understand that correlation is not causation.
 Some Veterans believe ringing in the ears (tinnitus) can cause sleep apnea.
 The truth is the many Veterans were exposed to loud noises and many develop sleep apnea for many reasons, but just because a veteran has both conditions does not mean one caused the other.